Free printable build plans for this pretty DIY Side Table with a shelf. Build from 2×4’s for just $20. Perfect for any room in your house.

-The idea for this pretty little DIY Side Table came from a woodworking challenge on Instagram.
+The idea for my DIY Side Table Plans came from a woodworking challenge on Instagram.
 The IG Builders Challenge account on Instagram hosts 2 or 3 woodworking challenges a year and I love it!

-I raised the height, modified the taper in the legs, added a lower shelf, and switched the top to 3/4″ plywood.
+I raised the height, modified the taper in the legs, added a middle shelf, and switched the top to 3/4″ plywood.
 I love how simple and elegant my changes turned out.

 - Kreg Jig & Kreg 1 1/4″ Coarse Thread Screws